privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 If you're using TOTP as a [multi-factor authentication](../multi-factor-authentication.md) method for any of your accounts, do not store these tokens in your password manager, as that negates their benefit.
 You should use a dedicated [TOTP app](../multi-factor-authentication.md/#authenticator-apps) instead.

 There are many good options to choose from, both cloud-based and local.
 Choose one of our recommended password managers and use it to establish strong passwords across all of your accounts.
-We recommend securing your password manager with word [diceware](#diceware) passphrase comprised of at least 6 words.
+We recommend securing your password manager with a [diceware](#diceware) passphrase comprised of at least 6 words.

 [List of recommended password managers](../passwords.md){ .md-button }